How Not to Do Wedding Entertainment

 Booking a band without backup

 There are some incredible independent bands out there, many of which would be perfect for a wedding.
 But only if they turn up.
 If you are working with an unsupported band, if something goes wrong – sudden laryngitis, equipment malfunction – you’re on your own.
-And your evening of stellar entertainment ends up being a tinny broadcast of your iTunes playlist.
+Your evening of stellar entertainment ends up being a tinny broadcast of your iTunes playlist.
 For important events it’s always best to have a contingency.
 Earcandy have highly professional support artists available for every element of every act, so our clients are never left disappointed.

 Not making a no-play list